thetzunemyatmoe/final-year-project-marl/README.md

 ## Table of Content
 1. Problem Formulation
-2. Enviroment and Algorithm Implementation
+2. Environment and Algorithm Implementation
 3. Validation and Evaluation Results